 (No ratings)

-Dr. William John Parkes IV, MD is a pediatric otolaryngologist in Wilmington, DE specializing in pediatric otolaryngology (ear nose and throat) and general pediatrics.
-He graduated from Thomas Jefferson University, Jefferson Medical College in 2009 and has 15 years of experience.
-Dr. William John Parkes IV, MD is affiliated with Nemours Children's Health and Nemours Children's Hospital, Delaware.
+Dr. William J. Parkes IV, MD is a pediatric otolaryngologist in Wilmington, DE specializing in pediatric otolaryngology (ear nose and throat) and general pediatrics.
+He graduated from Thomas Jefferson University, Jefferson Medical College.
+Dr. William J. Parkes IV, MD is affiliated with Jefferson Health, Thomas Jefferson University Hospital, Nemours Children's Health and Nemours Children's Hospital, Delaware.

 1600 ROCKLAND ROAD